Zante Plantation

 Zante Plantation was a historic plantation house located near Fort Motte, Calhoun County, South Carolina.
 It was built about 1815, and is a 2 1/2-story frame structure with Federal details.
 It has a stucco-over-brick foundation approximately 7 ft high.
 Both front and rear facades have one-story porches.
 Several original outbuildings remain on the property.
 Zante has been the home of several prominent South Carolinians, its history reaching as far back as the late-18th century.

 It was in severe disrepair due to neglect and vandalism and was demolished in 2016.

-It was listed in the National Register of Historic Places in 1976.
+It was listed in the National Register of Historic Places in 1976, and was delisted in 2025.